crystaldarwin/thepasific/README.md

+# Hi there!
+I'am pasific
+## All Info
-im currently working on javascript, typescript n python im currently improving my abilities about C# and other c languages (düzenlendi)
+- I'am currently working on javascript, typescript n python.
+- Improving my abilities about C# and other c languages.